 Cameron's Service Facts

-#7: It brings people together.
-As a volunteer, you assist in:
+#4: It brings people together.
+As a volunteer, your assist with:

 - Uniting people from diverse backgrounds to work toward a common goal.